Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 • diffuse changes in the intestinal mucosa;

-• ischemia of the intestinal area, etc.
+• ischemia of a section of the intestine, etc.

-The research lasts about 20 minutes.
+The study lasts about 20 minutes.

-Doppler ultrasonography can be performed in several ways:
+Dopplerography can be performed in several ways:

 • on the eve of the procedure, avoid stuffy and smoky rooms;

-• refuse to eat salty foods;
+• stop eating salty foods;

 These factors affect the tone and filling of arteries and veins.